Celtic Mythology History

 Also known as the Cross of Triquetras, the Carolingian Cross is made from four interconnecting triquetras.

-This is another Christian symbol influenced by Celtic culture that connects the idea of the Christian cross with the idea of the tree of life, representing the past, present, and future.
+This is a Christian symbol influenced by Celtic culture that connects the idea of the Christian cross with the idea of the tree of life, representing the past, present, and future.

 Sacred number theory was important in Christian art during the Middle Ages.